-The B2B segment, meanwhile, moved an estimated R$2.4 trillion in Brazil in 2019, according to Mercado & Consumo and the Busines-to-business Online index measured by E-Consulting.
-According to our internal estimates, taking into account the estimated volumes of the main platforms in the industry, about 1% of B2B transactions occur via e-commerce, and, therefore, we estimate that the online B2B market in Brazil corresponds to R$24 billion.
+In the B2B segment, the segment moved an estimated value in 2019 of R$2.4 trillion in Brazil, according to the Market & Consumption and the Busines-to-Online business index measured by E-Consulting.
+According to the Company’s internal estimates, taking into account the estimated volumes of the main known platforms in the sector, about 2.5% of B2B transactions occur via e-commerce, and therefore it is estimated that the online B2B market in Brazil currently corresponds to R$61 billion.

-Despite substantial, the online market in Brazil is still underpenetrated when compared to other countries.
-Brazil’s B2C online retail penetration of 7.0% is still below countries like the United States and China, where the online segments represent, respectively, 21.3% (U.S Department of Commerce data, 2020) and 24.9% (Statista, 2020) of retail sales.
+Although significant, the online market in Brazil is still under-penetrated when compared to other countries such as the United States and China, whose respective online segments represent 21.3% (U.S. Department of Commerce data, 2020) and 24.9% (Statista, 2020) of retail sales.

-Companies have increasingly invested in their online operations to be prepared for the growing relevance of e-commerce in retail sales in Brazil and worldwide.
-Factors such as (i) favorable demographics with millennials (a technological generation) gaining relevance in the age pyramid, (ii) change in consumer behavior, who has been seeking more convenience in purchases, (iii) increase of online engagement with the smartphones penetration increase and (iv) improvement of technological tools, which has pushed the trend of transferring retail sales from the physical to the online world.
+Companies have increasingly invested in their online operations to be prepared to increase the relevance of e-commerce in retail sales in Brazil and worldwide.
+Factors such as (i) favorable demographics with technological generation of millennials gaining relevance in the age pyramid, (ii) change in consumer behavior that has sought more convenience in their purchases, (iii) increased online engagement with increased smartphone support in the population, and (iv) improvement of technological tools, has helped in this trend of transferring retail sales from the physical side to the online world.

 We understand that the intensification of the exploitation of e-commerce has developed mainly in 3 waves to the present moment, in which the consumer experience plays a central role in the online strategy of companies: